American Heart Month: Show Some Heart

 Silent Killer, meet the Silent Disease

 There are many factors that could contribute to heart disease.
 However, did you know your oral health is just as much of a factor?
 Poor oral health leads to periodontal (gum) disease—also known as the Silent Disease because of its absent symptoms.
 Studies reveal untreated periodontal disease increases your risk of heart disease.
-Whether you are a National Wear Red Day advocate or are a high risk of heart disease, examine your dental health.
+Whether you are a National Wear Red Day advocate or are at a high risk of heart disease, examine your dental health.
 Excellent oral health is the right step towards a healthy smile and heart.

 Share with us: Did you celebrate National Wear Red Day?
 Has heart disease made an impact on you and your family?
 Share your thoughts with your top dentist in Edwards, CO today.